Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models: Fin-PRM: Domain-Specialized Process Reward Model

 This method functions as an attention mechanism: a score that is significantly higher than the others will receive a proportionally larger weight in the final sum, allowing its signal to dominate.
 For instance, a step with exceptionally high factual accuracy ($r_t^{\mathrm{acc}}$) will have its contribution amplified, even if other scores are moderate.
 This is more robust than a fixed-weight average.
 Finally, this aggregated score $r_t^{\mathrm{step}}$ is binarized using a 0.5 threshold to produce the final step label, $L_t^{\mathrm{step}}$.

 \textbf{Trajectory-level Label Construction.} For each trajectory, we combine its outcome and coverage scores into a single score, $S_{\mathrm{traj}}$ :

-Here, $\eta$ are the weights for outcome correctness and knowledge coverage.
+where $\eta$ is the weight for outcome correctness and knowledge coverage.
 We set $\eta$ to 1.5.
 This weighting ensures that the knowledge coverage score has a meaningful impact on the final label.
 The trajectory score is also converted to a binary label, $L_{\mathrm{traj}}$, using a 1.25 threshold, we select these weights to balance the contribution of these two signals, by using the mean value of their weights as the threshold value, we give the ability to change the hard label to each reward signal.